Prerequisites for MIGs

 # Assumes that an external IP is only created for vNIC 0

-gcloud beta compute firewall-rules create GVNIC_NAME_PREFIX-allow-ping-net-0 \
+gcloud compute firewall-rules create GVNIC_NAME_PREFIX-allow-ping-net-0 \

 --network=GVNIC_NAME_PREFIX-net-0 \